insum-labs/starter-project-template/scripts/README.md

 [`apex_export_app.sql`](#apex_export_appsql) | Exports an APEX application
 [`helper.sh`](#helpersh) | Helper functions that all other scripts should call.
 Loads `config.sh` `project-config.sh` | Project configuration
 [`user-config.sh`](#user-configsh) | This file will be automatically generated when any bash script is run for the first time.
-It is self documenting
+It is self documenting.

 ## `apex_disable.sql`